jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-Trade and Industry) IoT Security and Safety Framework from November 2020197 and MIC (Ministry of Internal Affairs and Communications) IoT 5G Comprehensive Security Measures from June 2019\.198 2024 Upstream Security Ltd. All Rights Reserved
+Trade and Industry) IoT Security and Safety Framework from November 2020197 and MIC (Ministry of Internal Affairs and Communications) IoT 5G Comprehensive Security Measures from June 2019\.198
+© 2024 Upstream Security Ltd. All Rights Reserved
 89
 OPERATIONAL EV CHARGING
 STANDARDS WORLDWIDE
 ISO 15118
-ISO 15518 is the leading global cybersecurity standard to ensure encrypted, secure communication between the EVs and charging stations (EVSE EVCS) while charging,199 and is considered as the high\-level communication protocol, functioning as the security standard for the Combined Charging System (CCS).200
+ISO 15518 is the leading global cybersecurity standard to ensure encrypted, secure communication between the EVs and charging stations (EVSE/ EVCS) while charging,199 and is considered as the high\-level communication protocol, functioning as the security standard for the Combined Charging System (CCS).200
-The ISO 15118 standard governs a Plug and Charge operation involving three fundamental stages:
+The ISO 15118 standard governs a “Plug and Charge” operation involving three fundamental stages:
 ISO 15118 covers Vehicle to Grid (V2G) cybersecurity aspects and applies to all entities involved in the charging process:
 EVs
 CPOs
-Cloud operators in charge of data processing and storage Power grids (also referred to as Utility Building Management Systems) Authenticity sender and received messages are ensured
+Cloud operators in charge of data processing and storage Power grids (also referred to as Utility / Building Management Systems) Authenticity sender and received messages are ensured